QuickBirdEng/survey_kit/README.md

 </p>

-# 🤖 : Create your Survey over JSON
+# 🤖 : Create your Survey via JSON
 In comparison to create your survey programmaticly you are also able to load it via JSON.
 This gives you the oppertunity to dynamicly configure and deliver different surveys.

-To create your survey via JSON is almost as easy as in Dart.
+To create your survey in JSON is almost as easy as in Dart.

 ```json
 {